I. Mission Statement

 The Roanoke Public Library will be closed on

-1) Independence Day (July 4) if that is a day of regular operation.
+- Independence Day (July 4) if that is a day of regular operation.
+(This will be considered a Holiday for Holiday Pay if on a Monday-Thursday.
+If Saturday, no Holiday Pay will be given.)

 The Library will strive to stay open during adverse weather.
 If the Library Director is unable to open the Library, a part-time employee or a member of the Library Board will open the Library.
 In the event of a countrywide Snow Emergency, the Library will be closed.
 (See Unscheduled Closing Policy)